agiac/rivo/README.md

 		fmt.Println(i.Val)
 	})

-	// `Pipe` composes pipeables together, returning a new pipeable p := rivo.Pipe3(in, onlyEven, log)
+	// `Pipe` composes pipelines together, returning a new pipeline. p := rivo.Pipe3(in, onlyEven, log)

-	// By passing a context and an input channel to our pipeable, we can get the output stream.
+	// By passing a context and an input channel to our pipeline, we can get the output stream.
-	// Since our first pipeable `in` is a generator and does not depend on an input stream, we can pass a nil channel.
+	// Since our first pipeline `in` is a generator and does not depend on an input stream, we can pass a nil channel.
 	// Also, since log is a sink, we only have to read once from the output channel to know that the pipe has finished.
 	<-p(ctx, nil)